idvorkin/idvorkin.github.io/about.md

 _The Neovim project is loosely organized and structured.
 We follow a “fun driven development” paradigm: for the most part, contributors and maintainers work on things that are personally interesting to them.
 Because of this, it can be difficult to predict what will happen in future releases.
 If there is a feature you want to see implemented, the best way to do it is to take a crack at it yourself: many of the features mentioned in this very blog post were contributed by users that are not part of the “core” maintenance team!_

-A non-obvious bonus of this approach is you're always operating with high motivation resulting in high effeciency.
+A non-obvious bonus of this approach is you're always operating with high motivation resulting in high efficiency.

 ### How do I get in touch?

 I love knowing smart, resilient, positive people.
-Connect and message me on [Linked In](/linkedin).
+Connect and message me on [LinkedIn](/linkedin).

 ### How can I support you?